xin0nix/baghive-sandbox/design/Auth.md

     Client->>Client: Store JWT token securely
 ```

-This section describes the sequence of events that occur during the authentication process.
-1. Initiation
-* The Client sends a request to the Client Backend to initiate the authentication process (e.g., providing their phone number).
-* The Client Backend sends a request to the Authentication Service to initiate authentication (e.g., auth:init).
+As shown in the diagram, the authentication process begins with the Client initiating the authentication process by sending a request to the Client Backend.
+The Client Backend then sends a request to the Authentication Service to initiate authentication.

-* The Authentication Service generates a random code and sends a request to the SMS Service to send an SMS with the code to the client's phone number.
+The Authentication Service generates a random code and sends a request to the SMS Service to send an SMS with the code to the client's phone number.
+The SMS Service sends the SMS and notifies the Authentication Service of the result.

-2. Code Generation and SMS Sending
-* The SMS Service sends the SMS and notifies the Authentication Service of the result (e.g., success or failure).
-* The Authentication Service stores the code and its associated metadata (e.g., expiration time).

-3. Code Verification
-* The client receives the SMS and enters the code on their device.
-* The Client sends the code to the Client Backend, which then sends a request to the Authentication Service to verify the code (e.g., auth:verify).
-* The Authentication Service verifies the code and generates a JWT token if the code is correct.
+Once the client receives the SMS, they enter the code on their device, and the Client Backend sends a request to the Authentication Service to verify the code.
+The Authentication Service verifies the code and generates a JWT token if the code is correct.

-4. JWT Token Return
-* The Authentication Service returns the JWT token to the Client Backend, which then returns it to the Client.
-* The Client stores the JWT token securely and uses it to authenticate subsequent requests.
+Finally, the Authentication Service returns the JWT token to the Client Backend, which then returns it to the Client.
+The Client stores the JWT token securely and uses it to authenticate subsequent requests.
+Note that the diagram highlights the alternative path taken when the code is incorrect.
+In this case, the Authentication Service returns an error to the Client Backend, which is then propagated to the Client.

 ## JWT Verification by the Core Service
 The verification process is critical for ensuring that only authenticated users can access protected resources.
 To verify JWT tokens, the Core Service needs to know the secret key used to sign the tokens.
 We use Public Key Infrastructure (PKI), where the Authentication Service uses a private key to sign JWT tokens, and the Core Service uses the corresponding public key to verify the tokens.